FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 # Exercise 2

-HTTPS uses encryption to secure communication over the internet, How does it work.
+HTTPS uses encryption to secure communication over the internet.
+How does it work?
-Team up visit a site and use chrome's dev tools to find the Encryption algorithm being used.
+Team up, visit a site and use Chrome's dev tools to find the Encryption algorithm being used.

 Answer the following: